How Our Vermont Attorneys Support Your Needs

 If you are well on your way to recovery, we will discuss the value of your case and see if a settlement can be negotiated.
 If the insurance company is serious about settling your case and paying you the money that you rightfully deserve, your case could be settled fairly quickly.

 Going to Trial When Necessary

-If the insurer is not serious or is unwilling to pay you enough money for your injuries, we will file suit on your behalf and fight to win.
-Personal injury lawsuits can take a few months to several years from the time they are filed with the Vermont State Court (or Federal Court) until the case is scheduled for trial.
-In some cases, the full extent of your injuries will take time to be discovered and realized.
+If the insurer is unwilling to pay you enough money for your injuries, we will file suit on your behalf.
+We will fight for you.
+Personal injury lawsuits can take some time until the case is scheduled for trial.
 Rather than lose that time, we can file suit in order to reserve a place in line for a court trial date.

 Settling at Mediation

-That said, many cases are still settled before trial, especially after the insurer’s lawyer has taken depositions (oral statements under oath) from you and from your doctors.
-All cases filed in Superior Court in Vermont are required to do mediation, which is another opportunity for the parties to get together, with their lawyers, and talk about a voluntary settlement.
-Our experienced litigators will help you through this process and maximize the potential to reach a settlement that makes sense and that fairly compensates you for your injuries.
+That said, many cases are still settled before trial.
+All cases filed in Superior Court in Vermont are required to do mediation, which is another opportunity for the parties to get together with their lawyers, and talk about a voluntary settlement.
 If the case does not settle at mediation it goes to trial.
 We are always prepared for that and will make sure you are prepared for that, too.

 Working Toward the Resolution that is Right for You

 If the case doesn’t settle at mediation, it may still settle at the very last moment before trial.
 The majority of personal injury cases